When Your Teen Needs Glasses You Need Affordable Glasses.

 So what are the choices?

 - First thing is –this is the one time so far in history that it has become so cooool to wear prescription glasses.
 Really even famous basketball players and other celebrities are now sporting “fashion glasses or fake glasses!”

 - (Check out Justin Beiber or Demi Lavato) It’s not just them even teens are wearing glasses –just because!
-So head on over to a glasses store with trendy glasses and let your teen look around—might even be able to get a couple pair because they are very affordable.
+So head on over to our online store trendy glasses and let your teen look around—might even be able to get a couple of pair because they are very affordable.

 - Contacts —some eye doctors say it should be fine to fit your teen with contacts and to allow them a bit less handling(no cleaning etc just wear and throw out), though expensive you could try “one a day” contacts.
 So check with your eye doctor to fit them with the most comfortable pair if the circumstances allow.